jlln/jlln.github.io/_posts/2018-13-01-geneticalgorithms.markdown

 ```

-Here is an implementation of a breeding function that breeds and evaluates a new generation to return a new population.
+Here is the implementation of a breeding function that breeds and evaluates a new generation to return a new population.

 ```python
 def breed_population(population,mating_rate,litter_size,mutation_prob):